-Also, your Husky won’t be able to easily communicate any issues they are having.
-This means you will have to look for small signs that indicate there may be a problem (for example if they are in pain or they are stressed).
+Also, your Husky won’t be able to communicate any issues they are having easily.
+This means you will have to look for small signs that indicate there may be a problem (for example, if they are in pain or they are stressed).

 Don’t believe the myths that Huskies are natural pullers – they are simply untrained!
 Even the most stubborn Huskies can be trained to walk by their owner’s side when using the correct technique.

-Once your Husky has learnt to stay by your side during walks, they should maintain this training in their runs.
-If not, follow the same training steps that worked for you previously but this time whilst running.
+Once your Husky has learned to stay by your side during walks, they should maintain this training in their runs.
+If not, follow the same training steps that worked for you previously, but this time whilst running.

 Finally, bringing water on your run is recommended – particularly when running in temperatures that are on the warmer side.

 As we’ve already said, you should never run with your Husky in temperatures over 70°F. To prevent dehydration in your Husky in temperatures approaching that limit, bring water and regularly offer it to them to help them cool down.